okyirmawan/simple-social-media/README.md

 ## Demo

-Demo can be accessed at the following url https://jitera-project.herokuapp.com/api/documentation, where API documentation is provided using swagger.
+API Documentation can be accessed at the following url http://{{baseurl}}/api/documentation.